The Colorfly CDA M1 is a versatile and nifty DAC/amp dongle, with good power on tap, balanced and single-ended outputs, and adjustable gain options.

 The best part is that the CDA M1 seems to maintain its balanced and lush sound signature with a wide variety of headphones, from high sensitivity IEMs all the way to power-hungry 300 ohm gear.

 The CDA M1 has a dark background, and does not exhibit hiss even with high sensitivity IEMs.
 Unfortunately, Colorfly doesn’t seem to publish the output impedance (to calculate the rules of eights), but the frequency response of very low impedance gear such as the Audiosense T800 and TRI Starsea don’t seem audibly skewed, at least to my ears.

 Priced below USD$100, the CDA M1 is a colorful (forgive the pun) and versatile dongle, boasting single-ended and balanced outputs, with different gain settings to boot.
 The CDA M1 is technically proficient, with soundstage and layering a particular highlight.
 In addition, this dongle has a very organic timbre, unlike some other counterparts that may sound a bit artificial.

 Another aspect I appreciate is that this dongle is rather neutral and gives accurate playback for a variety of transducers ranging from high sensitivity multi BA sets all the way to high impedance behemoths, without breaking a sweat.
 So think of the CDA M1 as a Swiss army knife of dongles!

-There are some minor nitpicks, such as the dongle getting warm with prolonged use and the volume steps being quite far apart.
-Also Apple users will need to purchase a separate Lightning cable.
-But, in the big scheme of things, I heartily recommend the CDA M1 for audiophiles looking for a portable source that is affordable, yet can do-it-all!
+There are some minor nitpicks, such as the dongle getting warm.
+Also, Apple users will need to purchase a separate Lightning cable.
+But, in the big scheme of things, I heartily recommend the CDA M1 for audiophiles looking for a portable source that is affordable yet can do-it-all!

 Go ahead and color your world with the CDA M1!